The Dodos + The Ruby Suns

-The Dodos at Music Hall of Williamsburg
+13 Oct 2009: The Music Hall of Williamsburg New York

 Based on what I’d heard of their music, I expected the Dodos to be another passive, achy but indifferent, semi-polished indie band.
 Perhaps this is because I’d mostly listened to Time to Die, their latest album, produced by Phil Ek, who has also worked with the Shins.
 An article in the Chicago Tribune said that lead singer and guitarist Meric Long hoped Ek wouldn’t make their album too polished, but reviews indicated that some of the band’s original free-spirited, experimental musicality got ironed out in the studio.